This document provides instructions for installing and configuring AEM Forms Workbench. The installation program also installs Forms Designer.

 You must have Administrative privileges to install Workbench.
-If you are installing using a non-administrator account, the installer will prompt you for the credentials for an appropriate account.
+If you are installing using a non-administrator account, the installer prompts you for the credentials for an appropriate account.

 See the complete list of supported platforms for Workbench at AEM Forms Supported Platforms.

 By default, the Workbench installation includes a corresponding English-only version of Designer.
-If the Workbench installation application detects an existing version of Designer on your computer, the installation may terminate, and you will be required to remove the current version of Designer before you can continue.
+If the Workbench installation application detects an existing version of Designer on your computer, the installation may terminate, and you are required to remove the current version of Designer before you can continue.

-The table below has a complete list of possible Designer installation scenarios that you may encounter, as well as any actions you must take, when installing Workbench.
+The table below has a complete list of possible Designer installation scenarios that you may encounter, and any actions you must take, when installing Workbench.